asnary-amgho/photel/README.md

-Use this to install the packages pip install -r requirements.txt
+Use this to install the packages: pip install -r requirements.txt

 Hi this app will take an screenshot